Research

 “The Credibility of Non-Disclosure: Evidence from Real-time Market Response to Non-Answers in Conference Calls” with Yang Cao and Miao Liu

-Revise and Resubmit at the The Accounting Review
+Preparing for 3rd round review at the The Accounting Review

 Managers sometimes provide non-disclosure to investors despite their best intentions, either due to a lack of information or substantial proprietary costs.
 However, it is difficult for investors to distinguish these managers from those hiding negative news.
 This paper investigates whether managers can establish a transparent disclosure reputation to credibly communicate the absence of information, using non-answers during earnings calls as a setting.
 By matching granular, timestamped earnings call conversations with high-frequency trading data, we create a novel dataset that examines immediate real-time market reactions to non-answers given by managers.
 Additionally, we leverage large language models (LLMs) to develop a database of measures that identify strategies managers can use to build a transparent disclosure reputation.
 Our findings suggest that these strategies enhance managerial credibility when communicating a lack of information, underscoring the critical role of a transparent disclosure reputation in maintaining investor trust.